audeering/audonnx/docs/usage.rst

 -----------------------

-In some cases it may be useful to pass inputs to the model without applying a transform on a signal.
+In some cases it may be useful to pass additional inputs to the model without applying a transform on a signal.